s1r0n/lightning-path/articles/journalistic-pieces/the-peace-table/consciousness/the-shifting-paradigm-in-the-science-of-conciousness.md

 author: Kimi 2.6
 ---

-## The Shifting Paradigm in the Science of Consciousness — Post-Graduate Summary
+## Summary - The Shifting Paradigm in the Science of Consciousness

 This article examines the growing crisis of materialist, brain-bound theories of consciousness in light of anomalous data that the standard model cannot accommodate: veridical near-death experiences during cardiac arrest, parapsychological research on precognition and telepathy, and emerging findings in quantum biology suggesting non-local coordination in living systems.
 The materialist paradigm — what the article terms the "neuronal computational model" — is not wrong in what it explains but catastrophically incomplete in what it excludes.